-Electronic Vehicle Information Center (EVIC) Display - If Equipped
+Electronic Vehicle Information Center (EVIC) - If Equipped

 The Electronic Vehicle Information Center (EVIC) features a driver-interactive display that is located in the instrument cluster.
-For further information, refer to "Electronic Vehicle Information Center (EVIC)".
+For further information, refer to "Electronic Vehicle Information Center (EVIC)" in this section.

 7. Anti-Lock Brake (ABS) Light